dheerajram13/orangebackend/README.md

 The goal of this project is to make an API to fetch all the time slots and book a available time slot with the customer details.

 # Getting Started
 1. Clone this repo in your machine.
-[Repo link](https://github.com/dheerajram13/orangebackend).
+[Git link](https://github.com/dheerajram13/orangebackend.git).
+2. Install Python3 in your machine.
+[Download Python](https://www.python.org/downloads/).
+3. Install postgresql and create a DB.
-2. Create a `.env` file where manage.py file exists, with the following data.
+4. Create a `.env` file where manage.py file exists, with the following data.
     ```
     DEBUG=
     SECRET_KEY=